zumba/node-defender/README.md

-# booth-node-defender-client
+# Node Defender

-Protect your node client for as long as possible.
 Defend against waves of murderous server side code that wants nothing more than to kill and disconnect your node client.

 ## Installation